Hong Kong Corporate Income Tax (CIT)

 What is corporate tax or profits tax in Hong Kong?

-There is an assessable profit tax rate of 16.5% for the company’s derived profits in Hong Kong.
+There is an assessable profits tax rate of 16.5% for the company’s derived profits in Hong Kong.
 This corporate tax rate falls to 8.25% for profits under HKD 2 million.
 This is considered as one of the lowest corporate tax rates as compared to other economic giant powerhouses, for instance South Korea at 22% corporate tax rate and Japan at 31%.

 What’s more, companies are not obliged to pay capital gains tax on the profit earned from the sale of property, stocks, bonds, and other assets.
 There are no sales taxes or value-added taxes, no withholding tax on dividends and no interest imposed on companies.
 It means that the dividends earned from local companies are exempted.